CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'worst_op_blaze' Results and Conclusion

-Over almost the whole range `Roaring` is best.
-Roughly 10 times better than `RangeSetBlaze` when the number of integers is less than 10,000.
-As the number of integers increases beyond 10,000 `RangeSetBlaze`, `BTreeSet`, and `HashSet` continue to get slower. `Roaring`, on the other hand, gets faster; presumably as it switches to bitmaps.
+Over almost the whole range `Roaring` is best — roughly 2 to 9 times faster than `RangeSetBlaze` while the number of integers is 100,000 or fewer.
+As the number of integers increases beyond 10,000, `BTreeSet` and `HashSet` continue to get slower, while `Roaring` gets dramatically faster (by two orders of magnitude by n = 100,000), presumably as it switches to bitmaps.

+`RangeSetBlaze` shows a striking non-monotonic pattern worth calling out: it gets slower as n grows up to 100,000 (matching the size of the sampled domain, 0..100,000), then gets *dramatically* faster at n = 300,000 and n = 1,000,000 — by roughly 3 orders of magnitude, ending up faster than `BTreeSet`/`HashSet` and within a small factor of `Roaring`.
+This makes sense given how sets are generated: once n exceeds the domain size, with-replacement sampling means both sets saturate almost the entire 0..100,000 domain, so each collapses to just a handful of ranges and the intersection becomes nearly free. `BTreeSet` and `HashSet` don't get this benefit because they store every element regardless of how saturated the domain becomes.

 `Roaring` is a great choice when doing operations on u64 sets that may or may not be clumpy.